justin-rhee/justin-rhee/README.md

 # Justin Rhee

-Hi, I’m a designer building agent workflows and harnesses with OpenClaw.
+Hi, I’m a designer building agent harnesses with OpenClaw and Claude Code.

-These are the fixes for things I got wrong, some rebuilt more times than I'd like to admit.
-Sharing them in case you're hitting the same walls.
+Here are a few small tools I’ve built to make building with agents easier.
+Some took more than one try.

 ## Keeping an agent inside the lines